-- 1 How much time do you spend with family because you have to vs. because you choose to? - 2 How much do you know about your family's history? - 3 Is there a strong family characteristic or quality?
-Have you inherited it? - 4 How important is it to have your family's approval when you make a decision? - 5 Is there someone in the family you particularly admire?
-Why? - 6 Has your family influenced the career path that you have chosen? - 7 When seeking advice, are you more likely to turn to friends or family? - 8 How important is it to you that your family approves of your partner? - Would you say your family members have the same attitude to: - money? = bringing up children?
+- How much time do you spend with family: - out of a sense of duty? - because you choose to? - 2 Is family a consideration for you in choosing where to live? - 3 How conscious are you of your family's history? - 4 Is there a strong family characteristic or quality?
+Have you inherited it? - 5 How important is it to have your family's approval when you make a decision? - Is there someone in the family you particularly admire?
+Why? - 7 Has your family influenced the career path that you have chosen? - 8 When seeking advice, are you more likely to turn to friends or family? - How important is it to you that your family approves of your partner? - 10 Would you say your family members have the same attitude to: - money? bringing up children?

-- A The U.S. as a whole is wellknown for being a melting pot of dimerent ethnic groups and cultures, but this diversity is particularly evident in Queens, New York.
-Here, secondgeneration Puerto Ricans live alongside third-generation Greeks and rst-generation Koreans, all united by a common feeling of pride in their American identity. - B However, they are also proud and curious about something that fascinates us all: their ancestral roots.
-These days, tracing back your family tree as far as you can using the internet is a popular hobby, but what really interests these families is their recent history: how their grandparents and great-grandparents arrived in America, what brought them there in the rst place, and how they-their descendants-can best honor their memory.
+- A The US as a whole is well-known for being a melting pot of different ethnic groups and cultures, but this diversity is particularly evident in Queens, New York.
+Here, second-generation Puerto Ricans live alongside thirdgeneration Greeks and firstgeneration Koreans, all united by a common feeling of pride in their American identity. - B However, they are also proud and curious about something which fascinates us all: their ancestral roots.
+These days, tracing back your family tree as far as you can using the internet is a popular hobby, but what really interests these families is their recent history: how their grandparents and great-grandparents arrived in America, what brought them there in the first place, and how they - their descendants - can best honour their memory.
 Here are two typical Queens residents' stories.

-^c Richard, 38
+^C Richard, 38

 My great-grandfather Tomas was a builder by trade like me.
-He came to America from Poland when he was 15.
+He came to America from Poland when he was fifteen.
 His mother had become ill and died, and his father remarried to be able to take care of his seven children.
-Tomas didn't like his new stepmother, so he ran away to Belgium, where he boarded a ship to America-without a ticket.
+Tomas didn't like his new stepmother, so he ran away to Belgium, where he boarded a ship to America - without a ticket.
 He was clearly a free spirit.
 Arriving in America with nothing, he got a job on the railroads in California.
-Then, one day, by chance, he saw an announcement in a newspaper.
-It was from his brother in New York, who had also come to America to seek his fortune and was now looking for Tomas.
+Then one day, by chance, he saw an announcement in a newspaper.
+It was from his brother in New York who had also come to America to seek his fortune and was now looking for Tomas.
 Tomas got in touch and the two had an emotional reunion in New York.
 Tomas settled in the city and the two worked in construction.
 This is the story that my grandmother has passed down to us, to my parents and all my aunts and uncles.
-She is an amazing woman-the one who holds us all together.
+She is an amazing woman; the one who holds us all together.
 She's actually quite forgetful now, but she never forgets family details.
-This has meant that all of us-brothers, aunts, cousins-now have a strong sense of belonging to a group that has struggled and fought together to succeed here.
+This has meant that all of us - brothers, aunts, cousins - now have a strong sense of belonging to a group that has struggled and fought together to succeed here.